madanyc/workfront-learn.en/help/manage-work/tasks/understand-parent-child-tasks.md

 ---
 title: Understand parent-child tasks
-description: Learn how tasks are structured using a parent-child relationship in a [!DNL Adobe Workfront] project.
+description: Learn how tasks are structured using a parent-child relationship in a [!DNL  ] project.
 activity: use
 feature: Work Management
 type: Tutorial